simogasp/tp1/README.md

 ### Prerequisites

-In order to develop with OpenGL some system packages are required:
+In order to develop with OpenGL some system packages are required (unless you are using the N7 machines):

 ```
-sudo apt-get install libglu1-mesa-dev freeglut3-dev mesa-common-dev libxi-dev libxmu-devautomake
+sudo apt-get install libglu1-mesa-dev freeglut3-dev build-essential mesa-common-dev libxi-dev libxmu-dev automake
 ```

 To build this code we use the CMake build system.
 You can install CMake from the system package manager but you need a recent version >= 3.10.
 Check the version that is provided by your linux distribution and if it is suitable usually you need to